AFSC-Genetics/Salmon_Run_Timing/scripts/SalmonRunTiming_Manuscript.md

-Alignment of trimmed reads to the chum salmon reference genome was performed with BWA and aligned reads were then processed with SAMTOOLS [@Li2009].
+Alignment of trimmed reads to the chum salmon reference genome was performed with BWA and aligned reads were then processed with SAMTOOLS.
 The average read depth for each sample was then calculated.

 ``` bash
 # align to genome